TikTok and Mental Health: Navigating Its Mental Health Challenges

 Develop tailored therapeutic interventions

-Clinicians are encouraged to design and implement therapeutic interventions specifically addressing the adverse effects of excessive TikTok use.
-Tailored treatment approaches, such as cognitive-behavioral therapy and mindfulness techniques, can help individuals manage symptoms of depression, anxiety, and other mental health disorders.
-These interventions are crucial for TikTok users who may be affected by potentially harmful content and the rabbit hole effect of incessant scrolling through similar TikTok videos.
+Therapy approaches like cognitive-behavioral therapy and mindfulness techniques can help manage symptoms of depression, anxiety, and other mental health disorders.
+These interventions are crucial for TikTok users who may be exposed to potentially harmful content and the "rabbit hole" effect of incessant scrolling through similar TikTok videos.

 Foster collaboration with schools, families, and TikTok creators